Should the closure of any COTC campus be necessary due to weather

 Register or update your information at the Campus Emergency Alert

-All classes and work that are being conducted remotely will
+- All classes and work being conducted remotely will continue

 teaching or other experiential learning should follow their